sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/agent.md

 ### Environment variables

 Instead of using the agent configuration file or command line flags, you can use environment variables to configure your Sensu agent.
-Each agent configuration flag has an associated environment variable.
+Each agent configuration option has an associated environment variable.
 You can also create your own environment variables, as long as you name them correctly and save them in the correct place.
 Here's how.